kroll-j/graphcore/README.rst

 	syntax: add-arcs {:|<}
 	read a data set of arcs and add them to the graph. empty line terminates the set.

-.. _erase-arcs:
+.. _remove-arcs:

-erase-arcs
+remove-arcs

 ::

-	syntax: erase-arcs {:|<}
+	syntax: remove-arcs {:|<}
-	read a data set of arcs and erase them from the graph. empty line terminates the set.
+	read a data set of arcs and remove them from the graph. empty line terminates the set.

 .. _replace-predecessors: